Blake Jeffrey Grayson Sells 16,609 Shares of The Trade Desk, Inc. (NASDAQ:TTD) Stock

-The Trade Desk, Inc. (NASDAQ:TTD) CFO Blake Jeffrey Grayson sold 16,609 shares of The Trade Desk stock in a transaction dated Friday, October 1st.
-The shares were sold at an average price of $70.03, for a total value of $1,163,128.27.
-The transaction was disclosed in a legal filing with the Securities & Exchange Commission, which is accessible through the SEC website.
+The Trade Desk, Inc. (NASDAQ:TTD) CFO Blake Jeffrey Grayson sold 16,609 shares of the business’s stock in a transaction that occurred on Friday, October 1st.
+The stock was sold at an average price of $70.03, for a total transaction of $1,163,128.27.
+The transaction was disclosed in a filing with the SEC, which is available at this hyperlink.

 Blake Jeffrey Grayson also recently made the following trade(s):